How trial-to-trial learning shapes mappings in the mental lexicon: Modelling Lexical Decision with Linear Discriminative Learning: Introduction to the Discriminative Lexicon Model

 Since the next time the same word is encountered, the mapping will be more accurate, we refer to this update step as ``strengthening'' the mapping.
 It is worth noting that a higher learning rate $\eta$ implies not only that a form-meaning association is learned faster, but also that form-meaning associations which are not encountered are unlearned faster.

 Secondly, for production we use the same algorithm to update the $\mathbf{G}$ matrix:

-Finally, having computed the predicted form and semantic vectors, it is important to know how accurately the mappings are.
-Evaluation of accuracy for comprehension is straightforward.
-We are interested in how well $\hat{\mathbf{s}}$ approximates $\mathbf{s}$.
-The method we have implemented calculates the correlation between the predicted semantic vector $\hat{\mathbf{s}}_w$ of word $w$ and all semantic vectors in $\mathbf{S}$.
-If $\hat{\mathbf{s}}_w$ has the highest correlation with its target semantic vector $\mathbf{s}_w$, then the predicted meaning is closer to the target meaning than to any other meaning, and therefore, comprehension is evaluated as correct.
-We henceforth refer to this measure of accuracy as ``correlation accuracy''.

-For production, the evaluation of model performance is more involved.
-The result of mapping a semantic vector onto a form vector results in a vector that specifies, for all trigrams, how well these trigrams are supported by the semantic vector.
+In the full DLM model, production is followed by a second step: The result of mapping a semantic vector onto a form vector results in a vector that specifies, for all trigrams, how well these trigrams are supported by the semantic vector.
 However, in order to actually produce a word, it has to be decided a) which trigrams have enough support to be included in the wordform that is to be articulated, and b) in which order the trigrams should be arranged for articulation.
 Since the trigrams are partially overlapping, they contain internal information about possible orderings.
 Various algorithms are available for generating candidates and selecting the optimal candidate for articulation, see, e.g., \citet{Baayen2018} and \citet{luo2021judiling}.
 Evaluation of accuracy then reduces to comparing the selected word candidate with the target word form.
-As in this study, these later steps in the production process do not play a role, in what follows, only the properties of the predicted form vector $\hat{\mathbf{c}}$ will be of interest.
+As in this study, we only make use of the first step, i.e. calculating $\hat{\mathbf{C}}$ using the mapping matrix $\mathbf{G}$, and these later steps in the production process do not play a role, in what follows, only the properties of the predicted form vector $\hat{\mathbf{c}}$ will be of interest.